Ijarah: Challenges

 According to M.T.
 Usmani, "some requirements of Shari‘ah are often overlooked" in transactions of ijarah in the real world, as when an unforeseeable circumstance leads to the destruction of the asset but the lessee is required to keep paying the rent in violation of the principle that the lessor assumes the liability for his ownership and offers any usufruct to the lessee.

 Other challenges are not of failure to follow sharia law properly in practice but of disadvantages in cost or consumer protection ijarah has compared to conventional finance.

 Mahmud el-Gamal notes the added expense of the bank/financer having to "maintain substantial ownership of the property throughout the lease period" compared to financial leases used by conventional finance.
 Another problem is that the ijarah customer may be "exposed to the risk of losing the property if the financier is sued, loses, and declares bankruptcy" even if the customer has paid off 90% of the property price.
-A workaround (with additional cost) is to establish "bankruptcy-remote" Special-purpose entitys to hold title to the property and "serve as parties to various agreements regarding obligations for repairs and insurance".
+A workaround (with additional cost) is to establish "bankruptcy-remote" Special-purpose entities to hold title to the property and "serve as parties to various agreements regarding obligations for repairs and insurance".

 Abu Umar Faruq Ahmad writes in Theory and Practice of Modern Islamic Finance: The Case Analysis from Australia that at least in that country the lessee of Ijarah wa Iqtina house purchase is in a weaker legal position than the payer of a conventional mortgage.
 Firstly, the Ijarah wa Iqtina lessor/lender can evict the borrower/buyer who is "a few months in arrears" because the borrower is a tenant not an owner.
 In contrast the conventional borrower/buyer/mortgagor cannot because they have "security of tenure".
 Secondly if the Lender/mortgagee in a conventional mortgage does foreclose on the buyer and re-sell the property, they are "obliged by law to secure the best possible price" and to make available, "a full account" of the resale transactions to the foreclosed borrower.
 In a Ijarah wa Iqtina contract the lessor/lender has "no such obligation" to the lessee.